 Finally, the WG turned its attention to 18 V.S.A. chapter 206 (a.k.a.
 "Act 248"), which, among other things, contains definitions applicable to court's determination as to whether an individual will be committed or remain committed to the custody of the DAIL Commissioner, identifies where jurisdiction and venue for judicial reviews lie, and describes certain rights afforded to the individual.
-The Working Group's proposed changes to the existing statutory language are inserted below, with members' perspectives included at the end of each statutory section where consensus was not reached.
+Proposed changes to the existing statutory language are inserted below, with members' perspectives included at the end of each statutory section where consensus was not reached.